Handbook home

 - Identify and critically engage with scholarship

-- Demonstrate in their own academic practice an understanding of the expectations of scholarship in the discipline of Ancient World Studies
+- Implement their own academic practice an understanding of the expectations of scholarship in the discipline of Ancient World Studies

 - Communicate interpretations of ancient funerary ritual, objects, and theories effectively, both orally and in writing